vranki/laser-gcode-exporter-inkscape-plugin/README.md

 27-March-2015 - Objects in inkscape which are not paths are now exported to be rastered.
 They are exported at 270dpi.
 Images are now also upscaled or downscaled and exported at 270dpi.

 28-March-2015 - Fixed many many bugs with default power levels and other defaults, completed the work on exporting objects and images as rasters.
 Fixed up as many situations I could find that threw python error messages and replaced them with meaningful notices for the user.

+30-March-2015 - Modified the way that X-Y coordinates are determined for a node.
+This allows objects that are on a layer that has been transposed or transformed or if the objects themselves have to be correctly positioned in the gcode exported data.
+It's a little bit slower but much more reliable.
+This change only applies to the export of rasters.